sfigg/commercialization-public/test/hlk/testref/hmft-testing-prerequisites.md

 # HMFT Testing Prerequisites

-This section describes the tasks that you must complete before you test a Hardware Media Foundation Transform (HMFT)–compliant device by using the Windows Hardware Lab Kit (Windows HLK):
+This section describes the tasks that you must complete before you test a Hardware Media Foundation Transform (HMFT)-compliant device by using the Windows Hardware Lab Kit (Windows HLK):

 -   [Hardware requirements](#bkmk-hck-hmft-hr)